cu-library/carto-2016/carto2016_fireinsurance.md

 ##Outline

  - Introduction to the problem
- - Our amazing (yet, time-consuming) solution!!!
+ - Our amazing (yet time-consuming) solution!!!
  - Moving forward and discussion

 ---